abhinashjain/jailbreakdetection/README.md

 4. Reduce false positives.
 5. Test on more and more devices.

-6. Have to test and update (if need be) on version 10+.
+6. Have to test and update (esp. for phoenix, yalu, liberiOS, elektra, apptap related changes) on version 10 onwards.